plone/training/chapter03.rst

 Configure a Mailserver
 ----------------------

-We should configure a mailserver since later create some content-actions that send emails when new content is put on our site.
+We should configure a mailserver since later we will create some content-actions that send emails when new content is put on our site.

 Walktrough of the UI